A theory of 2+1D bosonic topological orders: Topological excitations

 This is because, in $\mathcal V(S^2;i,j,\bar k)$, the quasiparticles $i$ and $j$ fuse into $k$ (the anti-quasiparticle of $\bar k$).
 Moving quasiparticle $j$ around the quasiparticle $i$ plus rotating $i$ and $j$ respectively by 360$^\circ$ is like rotating $k$ by 360$^\circ$, \ie $\ee^{\ii \th_{ij}^{(k)}} \ee^{\ii 2\pi s_i}\ee^{\ii 2\pi s_j} = \ee^{\ii 2\pi s_{ k}} $.
 This leads to \eqn{thijk}.
 We see that the quasiparticle mutual statistics is determined by the quasiparticle spin $s_i$ and the quasiparticle fusion rules $N^{ij}_k$.
 For this reason, we call the set of data $(N^{ij}_k,s_i)$ quasiparticle statistics.

-In fact, in order for data $(N^{ij}_k,s_i)$ to describe a valid quasiparticle statistics, they must satisfy certain conditions (known as Vafa theorem\cite{V8821,Em0207007,E2009}).
+In fact, in order for data $(N^{ij}_k,s_i)$ to describe a valid quasiparticle statistics, they must satisfy certain conditions\cite{AM8841,V8821,Em0207007,E2009}.
 Let us consider the fusion space $\cV(S^2;i,j,k,l)$.
 Let $W_{i,j}$ be the non-abelian geometric phase (\ie the unitary matrix acting $\cV(S^2;i,j,k,l)$) generated by moving particle $i$ around particle $j$, $W_{i,k}$ by moving particle $i$ around particle $k$, and $W_{i,jk}$ by moving particle $i$ around both particle $j$ and $k$ (see Fig \ref{vafa}).
 We see that $W_{i,jk}=W_{i,k}W_{i,j}$, or

 We note that

 This way, we obtain